qwshen/spark-etl-framework/docs/delta-stream-writer.md

     - checkpointLocation - the location for writing streaming checkpoints.
 - The partition-by is optional.
 If provided, it must be the names of one or more columns separated by comma.
 - The trigger mode must be one of the following values:
-  - continuous
+    - continuous - trigger a continuous query to checkpoint by an interval
-  - processingTime
+    - processingTime - trigger a micro-batch query to start (one micro-batch) by an interval
-  - once
+    - once - trigger the streaming process one time
 - The output mode must be one of the following values:
-  - complete
+    - complete - all the rows in the streaming DataFrame/Dataset will be written to the sink every time there are some updates.
-  - append
+    - append - only the new rows in the streaming DataFrame/Dataset will be written to the sink.
-  - update
+    - update - only the rows that were updated in the streaming DataFrame/Dataset will be written to the sink every time there are some updates.
 - The test.waittimeMS is for testing purpose which specify how long the streaming run will be last.
 - The location of the writing can be either by sinkPath or sinkTable.
 If both specified, sinkTable takes precedence.